craftcms/feed-me/docs/feature-tour/creating-your-feed.md

 ### Passkey

 A generated, unique string to increase security against imports being run inadvertently.
-This is mainly used when triggering an import via the direct feed link.
+This is mainly used when [triggering an import](trigger-import-via-cron.md) via HTTP using the direct feed link.

 ### Backup